On the efficiency of Stochastic Quasi-Newton Methods for Deep Learning: The L-SR1-TR method

 where $\tau \in (0,1)$ is small, say $\tau = 10^{-8}$.

-In the limited-memory version of the SR1 (denoted by L-SR1) update, as in L-BFGS, only the $l$ most recent curvature pairs are stored in matrices $S_k$ and $Y_k$ defined in \eqref{eq.a}.
+In the limited-memory version of the SR1 update, as in L-BFGS, only the $l$ most recent curvature pairs are stored in matrices $S_k$ and $Y_k$ defined in \eqref{eq.a}.
 Using $S_k$ and $Y_k$, the L-SR1 matrix $B_k$ can be represented in the following compact form